-A Spark of Light by Jodi Picoult, A story about a hostage standoff at an abortion clinic.
+Book review and synopsis for A Spark of Light by Jodi Picoult, a story about a hostage standoff at an abortion clinic.

 A Spark of Light tells the stories of the lives of a group of people when a man enters an abortion center in Mississippi and begins shooting.
 The shooting develops into a hostage situation, and the hostage negotiator soon learns that his teen daughter, Wren McElroy, is one of the hostages inside.